LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Triggers the download of the file specified by the URL.
 The default is to download the file to the path specified in the first optional parameter.
-If the ``-asBytes`` option is passed or set to true, then it will just return a bytes object representing the file's data.
+If the ``-asBytes`` option is passed or set to "true", then it will just return a bytes object representing the file's data.
 Refer to the detailed documentation later in this chapter for example usage.

 .. member:: curl->upload(f::string)